92959/Synthesia-Archive/README.md

-# Synthesia-Archive
+# Synthesia Archive

-Synthesia Archive for Windows and MacOS compiled from several sources
+A Synthesia Archive compiled from several sources

 All versions are uploaded to this repository instead of direct links to other download sources.